Anonymole/Runiverse/stories/EarthSeed/chapters/1-ParadiseFound.md

 "There," Marcus pointed through the viewport.
 "The primary seeding station."

 A cluster of geometric structures rose from a clearing in the forest, their surfaces gleaming with the same adaptive materials that had survived the long journey from Earth.
 The biodrone's main facility—part laboratory, part nursery, part factory of life itself.
-As they descended, Elena could see movement in the surrounding trees, shapes that darted between the canopy with fluid grace.
+As they descended, Elena could see movement in the surrounding trees, shapes that darted through the canopy with fluid grace.

 "Jesus," Marcus whispered, pressing his face to the viewport.
 "Are those—are those deer?
 They're massive."